mr2527/pop_OS-win10-KVM-setup/README.md

   <img width="600" height="600" src="https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Photos/virt1.png">
 </p>

-Click on the screen with yellow light icon or navigate to `File > Add Connection`.
+Click on the screen with a yellow light icon or navigate to `File > Add Connection`.
 You will be presented with this screen.
 Choose `Local install media (ISO image or CDROM)` and select `Forward`.
 You will then see:

 <p align="center">
   <img width="600" height="600" src="https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Photos/virt2.png">